nofear195/mqtt-broker-nodejs-client/README.md

    - Example of how to receive messages from the broker

 3. `clients/mqttClient.js` + `clients/index.js`
-   - Example for using a customize class `mqttClientss` to handle the basic usage as a subscriber of the broker
+   - Example for using a customize class `mqttClient` to handle the basic usage as a subscriber of the broker

 ## More Information
    - [https://nofear195.github.io/posts/mqtt-deployment](https://nofear195.github.io/posts/mqtt-deployment)